 Northern Greyhounds Adoptions is a non-profit organization of volunteers dedicated to finding loving and responsible homes for retired racing Greyhounds.
 Northern Greyhound Adoptions is operated by volunteers and supported solely by donations.
-Northern Greyhound Adoptions places dogs in both the U.S. and Canada.
+Northern Greyhound Adoptions places dogs in both the United States and Canada - thru our reps at www.T-Legs.com.